viiiofpentacles/battleship/README.md

 # Introduction

-- A project meant to practice Test-drven development.
+- A project meant to practice Test-driven development.
 - Based on the classic battleship game, where players can play against the computer.

 ## Features